 Palao et al. reported a patient infected by COVID-19 who developed ON 21 days later.
 Her MRI demonstrated demyelinating lesions in the optic nerve and the CNS.
-As the patient fulfilled the 2017 McDonald criteria, clinicians claimed that COVID-19 triggered MS in this patient.
+As the patient fulfilled the 2017 McDonald criteria, clinicians claimed that COVID-19 triggered MS in this patient.17 confirmed typical demyelinating lesions.
+Interestingly, unlike other cases and our patient, SARS-COVID-19 PCR in CSF was positive in one case.
+Follow-up MRI of the other two patients showed new T2 lesions, but in the first case, who was 18 years old, all lesions resolved.12

 Zanin et al. reported a patient affected by severe COVID-19 who presented lung involvement and seizure.
 The patient's condition worsened, and she was intubated.
-Her brain MRI indicated a high load of hyperintense lesions in T2-weighted image (T2WI), without enhancement.
+Her brain MRI indicated a high load of hyperintense lesions in T2-weighted image (T2WI), without enhancement.14